Sylvana Lorenz

-Sylvana Lorenz (born February 14, 1953) is a French art dealer, and writer.
+Sylvana Lorenz (14 February 1953 – 23 April 2026) was a French art dealer and writer.

+Life and career

 Lorenz opened her first art gallery in 1981 where she began to make a name for herself by supporting young artists.
 In 1983, Pierre Cardin came into Lorenz's art gallery to purchase an artwork.
-After this meeting, Lorenz would begin a long association with Cardin until his death in 2020.
+After this meeting, Lorenz began a long association with Cardin until his death in 2020.

-Lorenz would go on to manage communications between 1998 and 2015 for the Espace Cardin, a cinema, art gallery and multipurpose hall in the Champs-Elysées district, 8th arrondissement, Paris.
+She would go on to manage communications between 1998 and 2015 for the Espace Cardin, a cinema, art gallery and multipurpose hall in the Champs-Élysées district, 8th arrondissement, Paris.

-In 2021, she published Madame Cardin, a book about her life in Cardin's orbit.
+In 2021, she published Madame Cardin, a book about her association with Cardin.

+Lorenz died on 23 April 2026, at the age of 73.